Analysis | Chris Sununu goes there on Trump

 “I don’t think he’s crazy,” Sununu said, according to the New Hampshire Journal.
 “It’s all a joke.”

 Perhaps!
 But many a true word is said in jest.
 And Sununu had to know how such a joke would be received in a party still so thoroughly dominated by Trump.
-Even in his remarks to the Gridiron Dinner, he joked, “I’m going to deny I ever said it.”
+Even in his remarks to the Gridiron dinner, he joked, “I’m going to deny I ever said it.”

 (Sununu also took aim at Trump’s business ventures, saying Mike Lindell’s MyPillow is “crap” and, “You only find that kind of stuff in the Trump hotel” — another joke likely to stick in the former president’s craw.)